snigdhamajeti02/Election-Outcomes-Prediction/README.md

 # Election-Outcomes-Prediction
 A machine learning model designed to predict election outcomes at the county level based on historical and demographic data.

+# Instructions
+Download the repo as a .zip file and follow Environment Setup section to setup the environment to run model notebooks.

 # Datasets

 - `betting-odds` - Betting Odds Dataset